bearded-giant/tmux-sessionx/README.md

 ## Working with SessionX 👷

-Launching the plugin pops up an fzf-tmux "popup" with fizzy search over existing session (-current session).
+Launching the plugin pops up an fzf-tmux "popup" with fuzzy search over existing sessions (-current session).
+Sessions are sorted by most recently used (most recent at the top).
 If you insert a non-existing name and hit enter, a new session with that name will be created.

 - `alt+backspace` will delete the selected session